acyshoang/Counting-Clock/README.md

-# Counting Clock
-This is a simple clock counting library
+# This is a simple clock counting library